 The Classics Museum houses a significant and valuable collection of ancient artefacts from Egypt, Greece and Rome.
-The museum was started as a teaching collection in 1954 by Classics Professor John Elliott to show the development of ancient Greek pottery decoration.
-Over the years, the collection has expanded to include artefacts and coins from Egypt, Mesopotamia, Greece, Etruria and Rome and some objects date from around 400BCE.
-It now contains 500 artefacts and 300 ancient coins.
+The museum was started as a teaching collection in 1954 by Classics Professor John Elliott to show the development of ancient Greek artistic styles through the medium of pottery decoration.
+The collection has expanded over the following years to include artefacts and coins from Egypt, Mesopotamia, Greece, Etruria and Rome, with objects ranging in date from the 4th millennium BC to the 6th century AD.
+It now contains over 300 artefacts and 500 ancient coins.

-Items of special significance include: a pair of white-ground ‘lekythoi’, funerary pots, depicting rare dramatic scenes, along with two uniquely identified vases respectively named for their location in Hobart and the museum founder: the Hobart painter vase and the Elliot painter vase.
+Items of special significance include a pair of white-ground lekythoi (funerary pots) decorated with rare dynamic military scenes, along with the ‘name vases’ of two ancient artists, named respectively for their location in Hobart and to honour the museum’s founder: the Hobart Painter and the Elliott Painter.

-The museum is open to the public four days a week, and is used as a University teaching resource and offers activity sessions for school and community groups.
+The museum is open to the public four days a week, is used as a teaching and research resource by the University, and offers activity sessions for school and community groups.

 John Elliott Classics Museum: Hobart's hidden gem brings ancient world to life, by Paul McIntyre, ABC Radio Hobart, 8 April 2016

 University of Tasmania Classics, YouTube, Published on 7 December 2017